8.10. Growth of Prisons in the United States

 Proliferation1900-2000

 This concept of labor eventually replaced the ideals of constant solitude.
 The congregate system took hold as the dominant model for many prisons, and many states began to model their prisons on the Auburn prison.
 Notably, Auburn was also the prison where the first death by electric chair was executed in 1890.
 Today, there are roughly 1,700 State or municipal prisons in the United States.
-As the images demonstrate, it is clear that many of the prisons in the U.S. have been built more recently.
+As the images demonstrate, it is clear that many of the prisons in the U.S. are built more recently.

 License